Is the Death Doula Path Right for You? Take the Free Quiz →

 🕯️ Active Dying Support

-• Continuous presence during final hours
+• Continuous presence during the final hours

-• Creating peaceful environments
+• Creating peaceful, personalized environments

-• Supporting family members' presence
+• Supporting family members in being present

-• Explaining physical changes
+• Explaining physical changes as they unfold

 • Facilitating meaningful goodbyes